Opentrons/Protocols/protocols/4ca4bd/README.md

 ```

-In this example, all wells in columns 1, 2, and 3 of the destination plate will receive 198ul each of DMSO from the reservoir using a P300 multi-channel pipette.
-Then, 2ul of sample from tube A1 will be transferred to well A1 in the plate, 2ul of sample from tube B1 will be transferred to well B1 in the plate, etc. The P10 single-channel pipette is used for these one-to-one sample transfers, and tips are changed between each transfer.
+In this example, all wells in columns 1, 2, and 3 of the destination plate will receive DMSO from the reservoir using a P300 multi-channel pipette.
+Then, sample from tube A1 will be transferred to well A1 in the plate, sample from tube B1 will be transferred to well B1 in the plate, etc. The P10 single-channel pipette is used for these one-to-one sample transfers, and tips are changed between each transfer.

 ---
 ![Materials Needed](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/001-General+Headings/materials.png)